 If you haven’t yet cooked with erythritol, it can be substituted one for one in recipes and comes in granular, brown, and confectioners sugar.
 Swerve has zero calories, it's natural, and measures, tastes, and bakes like sugar.
 Each serving only has 0 net carbs!

 Some people say that erythritol has a cooling effect, so you feel a cooling sensation in your mouth when you are eating the treat.
 I felt this mildly myself and neither my husband or son reported that effect.

 How do keto blondies compare to regular blondies?

-Being that our traditional Blondie recipe is our favorite family dessert, I was skeptical on how swapping brown sugar for swerve and regular flour for almond flour would be.
+Being that our traditional Blondie recipe is our favorite family dessert, I was skeptical about how swapping brown sugar for Swerve and regular flour for almond flour would be.

 I’m happy to report the low-carb blondies were just delicious!
 Stopping at 2 and not eating more was a tough one.